-- A copy of Form I-693, Report of Medical Examination and Vaccination Record, completed by a USCIS-approved doctor.
-This is not always required, but USCIS may ask you to submit to a medical exam and receive vaccinations as part of the Asylum process.
+- A copy of Form I-693: Report of Medical Examination and Vaccination Record.
+This form must be completed by a USCIS-approved doctor.
+It isn’t always required, but USCIS may ask you to submit to a medical exam and receive vaccinations as part of the asylum process.
 If they require this of you, the doctor performing examination will give you a completed Form I-693.

-- A copy of a completed Form I-765, Application for Employment Authorization if you want a work permit.
+- A copy of a completed Form I-765, the Application for Employment Authorization, if you want a work permit.

-- A copy of a completed Form I-131, Application for Travel Document if you want to travel out of the U.S. before your Green Card interview.
+- A copy of a completed Form I-131, the Application for Travel Document, if you want to travel out of the U.S. before your green card interview.
 You must be sure not to travel back to the country you fled from.

 Now that you have completed all the application forms, gathered your supporting documents, and secured your filing fees, it’s time to assemble all of these items into an immigration filing packet to submit to USCIS!

 Once you’ve assembled your packet, it’s time to mail it to USCIS.
 As an asylee, you will send your application packet to one of the USCIS lockboxes.
-The lockbox that you use will depend on where you live and the postal service that you use to submit the application. it's a good idea to use a postal service that has tracking so that you can keep an eye on your application.
+The address you send the packet to will depend on where you live and the postal service that you use to submit the application. it's a good idea to use a postal service that has tracking so that you can keep an eye on your application.

-Not every Asylum applicant must attend a Green Card interview - sometimes USCIS waived the Green Card interview since you already went through an Asylum interview.
-If USCIS does require you to attend a Green Card interview, they will let you know by mail.
+Not every asylum applicant must attend a green card interview.
+Sometimes USCIS waives the green card interview since you already went through an asylum interview.
+If USCIS does require you to attend a green card interview, they will let you know by mail.

-As a Green Card holder, you should keep your valid Green Card on you at all times.
-It’s your ticket to living, working in the U.S. and enjoying the benefits of being a lawful permanent resident.
-You can get a Social Security Card and driver's license as a permanent resident.
+As a green card holder, you should keep your valid green card on you at all times.
+It’s your ticket to living and working in the U.S. and enjoying the benefits of being a lawful permanent resident.
+You can get a Social Security card and driver's license as a permanent resident.
 After you have been in permanent resident status for five years, you can apply to become a U.S. citizen.

-Suppose you applied for asylum with your family members, and they received derivative asylum together with your approved request.
-In that case, they can also apply for a Green Card after a year of being physically present in the U.S. while remaining in asylee status.
-They can apply for their Green Cards with or without you, even if you choose not to apply for an Asylum Green Card.
+If you applied for asylum with your family members and they received derivative asylum together with your approved request, they can also apply for a green card after a year of being physically present in the U.S. while remaining in asylee status.
+They can apply for their green cards with or without you, even if you choose not to apply for an asylum green card.

-We hope that you found our guide to applying for an Asylum Green Card helpful.
-Adjusting status to a green card as an Asylee can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Asylum Green Card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Adjusting status to a green card as an asylee can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the asylum green card process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!